-The welcome bonus from the Gold Delta SkyMiles® Credit Card from American Express is decent, but nothing to get excited about.
+The welcome bonus from the Gold Delta SkyMiles® Credit Card from American Express is decent.
 You’ll earn 30,000 bonus miles after spending $1,000 on purchases during the first 3 months following account opening.
 If you make a Delta purchase in those same three months, you’ll also earn a $50 statement credit.

 The rewards you earn for everyday spending aren’t much better.
 You’ll get two miles for every $1 you spend on Delta flights and purchases, but only one mile per $1 on all other purchases.